Modules whose finiteness dimensions coincide with their cohomological dimensions: Introduction

 Next, we will describe the organization of the paper together with its main results.

 Section $2$ is devoted to some preliminaries on properties of filter regular sequences, weak sequences and $d$-sequences.
 In Remark \ref{2.3}, we reveal some of the existing relationships in the literature between these three types of sequences.
 Then, we present some basic characterizations of these sequences.
 Theorems \ref{2.6} and \ref{2.7} are the main results of this section.
-The Koszul complexes, which assist us through the paper, are the main ingredient of this section.
+The Koszul complexes, which assist us through the paper, are the main ingredients of this section.

-In Section $3$, we establish some of the main properties of relative generalized Cohen-Macaulay modules.
+In Section $3$, we introduce the notion of $\fa$-relative generalized Cohen-Macaulay modules, and establish some of the main properties of these modules.
 Cuong, Schenzel and Trung in \cite[Satz 3.3]{CST} showed that every system of parameters of a generalized Cohen-Macaulay $R$-module $M$ is a filter regular sequence on $M$.
-Now, the question arises whether every $\fa$-Rs.o.p of an $\fa$-relative generalized Cohen-Macaulay $R$-module $M$ is an $\fa$-filter regular sequence on $M$?
+Now, the question arises whether every $\fa$-s.o.p of an $\fa$-relative generalized Cohen-Macaulay $R$-module $M$ is an $\fa$-filter regular sequence on $M$?
 Among other things, Theorem \ref{3.3} gives a positive answer to this question.

-In Section $4$, we investigate relative Buchsbaumness.
+In Section $4$, we introduce and study $\fa$-relative surjective Buchsbaum, $\fa$-relative Buchsbaum and $\fa$-relative quasi Buchsbaum modules.
 Assume that the ideal $\fa$ is contained in the Jacobson radical of $R$.
 In Theorem \ref{4.1}, we provide a characterization of $\fa$-relative quasi Buchsbaum modules via local cohomology modules.
 Theorem \ref{4.2}, among other things, indicates that a given finitely generated $R$-module is $\fa$-relative Buchsbaum if there exists a generating set of $\fa$ satisfying some certain properties.
-Also in Corollary \ref{4.3}, we show that the classes of modules introduced in Definition \ref{1.1} are subset of each other from top to bottom; respectively.
-Theorem \ref{4.8} reveals a close connection between $\fa$-relative Buchsbaum $R$-modules and $\fa$-relative quasi Buchsbaum $R$-modules.
+Theorem \ref{4.8} reveals a close connection between $\fa$-relative Buchsbaum and $\fa$-relative quasi Buchsbaum $R$-modules.